sorooshafiee/ADA-SAF-Project/Overview_of_work_done.md

 3. Run Event_detection2.ipynb (This code implements Kmeans)
 4. Run Event_detection.ipynb (This code implements hierarchical clustering)

-Note that in order to make code faster, in the last two part, one need to specify the portion of data that he wants.
+Note that in order to make code faster, in the last two part, one needs to specify the portion of data that he wants.